Nick Beebe sparks West Islip to softball win

 Beebe hit a two-run double in the bottom of the third inning and made a few standout plays at shortstop to lead the home West Islip Lions (17-5) to a 4-0 win over Bellport (15-11) in a Suffolk Class AA softball quarterfinal elimination game on Saturday.

-The sophomore, a righthanded hitter, opened the scoring and put the Lions on the board with a two-run double to the opposite field, plating Allison Weston and Sophia Randazzo.
+The sophomore, a righthanded hitter, opened the scoring and put the No. 4 Lions on the board with a two-run double to the opposite field, plating Allison Weston and Sophia Randazzo.

 “I know this pitcher (Samantha Rieb) is good, and I know that she is one of the faster pitchers in the league, so I just went up trying to do my best and tried to hack the ball out,” Beebe said of her approach to hitting.
 “I swing so that it just kind of goes.”

-After a 4-2 loss to No. 8 Longwood on Friday, the Lions showed more prowess at the plate to keep their season alive.
+After a 4-2 loss to No. 8 Longwood on Friday, the Lions showed more prowess at the plate against No. 16 Bellport.

 On a full-count, first baseman Amanda Librizzi drove a solo home run over the left-centerfield wall in the bottom of the sixth inning, increasing West Islip’s lead to 3-0.